wvchallenges/mobile-challenge/README.md

 ## How to setup
 1. Clone or download this repository.
-2. Replace the Wave API Key and Business ID with your own by updating your machine gradle.properties (/Users/username/.gradle).
+2. Replace the Wave API Key and Business ID with your own by updating your machine level gradle.properties (/Users/username/.gradle/gradle.properties).
 If the file doesn't exist, create one.
 3. Build and Run!

 ## Testing